 Releases of Java may provide a third party sponsor offer for users to install.
 If you wish to install Java without being presented any third party sponsor offers, there are a couple options.

 Prior to the Java 7 Update 65 (7u65) and Java 8 Update 11 (8u11) releases, to disable sponsor offers at the time of installation, the user could de-select the option during installation or can pass

 SPONSORS=0 as a commandline option.
-Starting with the 7u65 release, a new Java Control Panel (JCP) option to disable sponsors is available.
+Starting with the 7u65 and 8u11 releases, a new Java Control Panel (JCP) option to disable sponsors is available.
 To use this option, go to the JCP Advanced tab, and check or uncheck Suppress sponsor offers when updating Java.
 This option is applicable to 32- and 64-bit Windows operating systems and starting with Java 8 Update 40, available on Mac OS X systems.

 If you wish to install Java without being presented any third party sponsor offers, you can install Java using a specific Command Prompt method with a flag.
 By installing Java with this Command Prompt, the sponsor offerings are disabled for the current and future releases of Java.

 Note: This Command Prompt method will not uninstall or remove the sponsors that have already installed but will prevent any future sponsor offerings.
 This procedure should be applied to 32bit, online installers, and is available in Java releases 7u55 and later.
 Applying the procedure to offline installers, or to installers released prior to 7u55 will not disable sponsor offers.The procedure to install Java through the Command Prompt broadly consists of :

 SPONSORS=0is the flag that will disable sponsor offerings in Java updates.